 Program supervision — InterExchange Camp USA will provide 24-hour support to all participants for the duration of the program, including post-camp travel time.

 Travel time after camp — Every participant who successfully completes his or her camp commitment is entitled to travel within the United States for up to thirty days (also known as the grace period).
-The latest any participant can remain in the U.S. is October 14 or the date specified by the local consulate for support staff, whichever comes first.
+The latest any participant can remain in the U.S. is October 14.
 If participants are students, they should arrange to be home to start classes on time.

 Certificate of Completion — Upon request, InterExchange Camp USA provides confirmation of participation in and successful completion of the Camp USA program.